msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

  - ~/.ansible.cfg (in the home directory)
  - /etc/ansible/ansible.cfg
 Ansible will process the above list and use the first file found, all others are ignored.
 This way, depending on needs the configuration can be: per command, per folder, per user and per machine.
+There ar

 Important part of the `ansible.cfg` is `inventory` key, that is usually point to another [INI-like config file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 Sample `ansible.cfg`: